kurttheviking/ipnation/README.md

 *Returns*

-Returns a [Promise](https://www.npmjs.com/package/bluebird) that resolves to the ISO code set for the address; the promise is rejected with an error if the address is malformed or invalid
+[Promise](https://www.npmjs.com/package/bluebird) that resolves to an ISO code set for the address; the promise is rejected with an error if the address is malformed or invalid

 *Example*